Odette Keun

-Odette Zoé Keun (Pera, 10 September 1888 – Worthing, 14 March 1978) was a Dutch socialist, journalist and writer, who traveled extensively in Europe, including the Caucasus and the early Soviet Union.
+Odette Zoé Keun (10 September 1888 in Pera – 14 March 1978 in Worthing) was a Dutch socialist, journalist and writer, who traveled extensively in Europe, including the Caucasus and the early Soviet Union.

 Early years

 Keun was the daughter of Gustave Henri Keun, at the time first dragoman and secretary of the Dutch consulate in the Ottoman Empire, and his second wife, Helene Lauro, who was of Italian/Greek ancestry.
 When her father died in 1902, the family was left in relatively impoverished state.
 She became rebellious and her mother sent her to an Ursuline boarding school in the Netherlands.
 After three years she had decided to become a nun and moved to a Dominican monastery in Tours.
 She resigned two years later and went back to Istanbul.
 She could no longer find herself in the dogma of the church, the role of the Dominicans in the fight against the Cathars, and, last but not least, celibacy.
 There was also the more practical reason; after her mother's death, she was the source of support for her sisters.
 She published her first book "Les Maisons sur le Sable" (1914) in which she described her farewell to the faith, her views on social problems, and her amorous wishes.